GregA100k/houseprice/README.md

 to predict the sale price.
 The column chosen was OverallQual.

 The third submission was created using [K Nearest Neighbors](doc/knn.md)  The distance function used is the sum of the number of columns that do not match.
 This was easy to implement and works for all types of data.

+A new distance function was created for the [K Nearest Neighbors](doc/knn.md) using relative distances for the numeric columns.
+Even though this function should have treated the difference between 2 and 3 bedrooms to be smaller than the difference between 2 and 5 bedrooms, the fourth test submission did worse than the third.